sqall01/alertR-Push-Android/README.md

-# alertR-Push-Android
+# alertR Push Android App

-Official Android App of the alertR alarm and monitoring system to receive push notifications
+The source code of the [official Android App](TODO LINK TO PLAYSTORE) of the [alertR alarm and monitoring system](https://github.com/sqall01/alertR) to receive push notifications.
+In order to use this app, you need to register an account at [alertr.de](https://alertr.de) and follow the setup instructions.
+If you are searching for a detailed description of the push service design, please read the pages in the official alertR [Github Wiki](https://github.com/sqall01/alertR/wiki/Infrastructure#infrastructure_push).